Skip to main content

 We use the information we collect for the following purposes:

-• To send you our newsletters (unless you didn’t sign up or you tell us you no longer want to hear from us).
-If you have consented to email marketing, we may contact you to ask if you want to take part in market research or share your fundraising stories with us for promotional or other purposes (which are always voluntary).
+• If you’ve asked to hear from us by email, we may contact you to take part in market research or to share your fundraising stories with us for promotional or other purposes (which are always voluntary).

-• To send you marketing texts (unless you didn’t sign up or you tell us you no longer want to hear from us).
-We may send you marketing texts in relation to our current appeal and fundraising activities and in future years in relation to those appeal and fundraising activities.
-If you have consented to text marketing, we may contact you to ask if you want to take part in market research or share your fundraising stories with us for promotional or other purposes (which are always voluntary).
+• If you’ve asked to hear from us by text, we may contact you to ask if you want to take part in market research or share your fundraising stories with us for promotional or other purposes (which are always voluntary).

 • To tell your story and/or promote our fundraising and charitable aims where you have consented to this.
 For example, we or the BBC may share your fundraising story or images on our appeal show, website or social media platforms, or use them for marketing purposes.
 We would never disclose full names, addresses or contact details to the public.